Mentor Training Program

 I am so thrilled that you have chosen to work alongside The Lighthouse as we seek to minister to those who are struggling with addiction.
 The following guide is designed to make this a safe, productive, and fulfilling journey for you, for those you will be working with, and for The Lighthouse.
 I am a firm believer that mentoring is a lifelong endeavor and that no matter who you are, you should be in a mentor relationship.
 There is always something new that you can be learning as well as sharing with someone else (Titus 2).

 Before we start, I wanted to review the mission of The Lighthouse to give you a good idea of where we are coming from.
-Our Mission: The Lighthouse exists to serve those who struggle with a life-altering addiction.
+Our Mission: The Lighthouse exists to serve those who struggle with a life-altering issues.
 We provide discipleship (mentorship) and direction for families in crisis.
 By showing the love and compassion of Christ, we strive to minister to all within our limits with the transforming message of the Gospel.

 With that being said, we want to ensure that we are doing what our mission states.
 This guide will lay the groundwork for an effective mentorship relationship.
 Finally, I want to turn to Scripture to give us a model of mentorship.
 There are several mentor relationships noted in Scripture.
 One that has always caught my attention is the relationship between Paul and Timothy.
 In 2 Timothy 2:2, Paul says, “The things which you have heard from me in the presence of many witnesses, entrust these to faithful men who will be able to teach others also.”
 This is what we are doing today, entrusting you to teach others.
 It is a HUGE responsibility and one that I don’t want to take lightly.